A senior warning sign for Trump: ‘Go Biden’ cry at Villages

 It’s not a cry that might be expected to resound in The Villages, and it’s certainly not one that is encouraging to President Donald Trump.
 Older voters helped propel him to the White House — the Pew Research Center estimates Trump led among voters 65 and older by 9 percentage points in 2016 — and his campaign hoped they would be a bulwark to cement a second term.

-They remain a huge chunk of the electorate.
 Pew estimates that nationwide, nearly 1 in 4 eligible voters will be 65 and older.
 It’s the highest level on record, going back to 1970.

 Mostly, it seems, older voters have been put off by Trump’s handling of the coronavirus, which affects these voters more acutely than others.
-They were particularly alarmed by Trump’s performances at daily task force briefings in the spring because his remarks showed an uneven handling of the crisis and inspired little confidence.

 The president has tried to shore up his popularity with older adults.
 He has emphasized themes of law and order, and has warned that Democrats would preside over a sundering of the suburbs.
 He has promoted his prescription drug policy.
 And he has kept up steady visits to Florida — after Maine, the state with the oldest population — and advertised heavily there.

 But whatever improvement he saw is now in jeopardy.
 The president’s own COVID-19 infection has refocused attention on the virus and his handling of it.
-If the 74-year-old Trump can’t safeguard his own health, some wonder, how can he be trusted to protect other older adults who are far more vulnerable?
+If the 74-year-old Trump can’t safeguard his own health, some wonder, how can he be trusted to protect other older people who are far more vulnerable?

 If the slow moving, four-wheel, golf cart show of force is an indication of growing allegiance to the Democrat among the retiree set, it would represent a substantial shift.
-In Florida, 29% of registered voters are 65 and older.
-As of Oct.
-1, 43% were Republican, 37% were Democrats and 17% were nonpartisan.

 Susan MacManus, a University of South Florida distinguished professor of government and international affairs, said The Villages and its powerful voting demographic have become less Republican over the years because of an influx of more liberal people from the Northeast.